Emanation Graph: A Plane Geometric Spanner with Steiner Points: Introduction

-An emanation graph of grade $1$ is a $\sqrt{10}$-spanner with at most $4n$ Steiner points~\cite{hamedmohseni2018}.
+In this paper we prove a $\sqrt{10}$ upper bound on the spanning ratio of emanation graphs of grade one, which improves the previously known upper bound of $(2+\sqrt{2})$~\cite{mondal2017}.
+In contrast, we prove that for $k=1$ (resp., $k>1$), there exist emanation graphs of grade $k$ with spanning ratio ratio $\sqrt{10}$ (resp., arbitrarily close to $\sqrt{2}$).
+We also show that for every fixed $k$, the emanation graphs of grade $k$ are constant spanners, where the constant factor depends on $k$.

 Emanation graphs of larger grades allow many redundant edges and Steiner points, i.e., elements that can be removed without increasing the spanning ratio.
-Redundant edges make a spanner visually cluttered and unsuitable for the visualization purposes unless we further refine the layout.
+Redundant edges make a spanner visually cluttered and unsuitable for visualization purposes unless we further refine the layout.
+We propose a simplification for the emanation graphs of grade 2 (e.g., Figure~\ref{fig:simplified}~(right)), which we refer to as {\it Simplified Emanation Graph (SEG)}.

-In this paper we propose a simplification for the emanation graphs of grade 2 (Figure~\ref{fig:simplified}(right)).
-Our simplified version of the emanation graph has the potential to be used in tools such as GraphMaps for interactive visualization of large graphs, and serve as an alternative spanner with better properties.
-We now briefly review the literature related to the emanation graphs and other geometric spanners.